tham-le/tham-le/README.md

 *   **Transcendence:** Built a Single Page Application featuring a 3D game and comprehensive user management system.
 *   **ft_irc:** Developed a robust IRC server in C++.

-*(Feel free to link these to your actual GitHub repositories if they are public!)*

 ---

 ### 🎓 Education: